Rental Car Insurance New Zealand: Daily Car Hire Excess Insurance from NZ$ 14.40

 When in Rome, do as the Romans do.
-Similarly, when in New Zealand, think about car rental insurance.
+Similarly, when renting a car in New Zealand, think about car rental insurance.
 While you may be excited about visiting iconic landmarks or embarking on a road trip through the island, the last thing you want to worry about is unexpected repair costs in case of a rental car accident.
 Fortunately, rental car insurance can be your financial safety net.

 See How Much You Can Save on Your Rental Car Insurance NZ